Abertillery: Hundreds of jobs lost as firm enters administration

 A food firm has gone into administration with the loss of hundreds of jobs.

 Tillery Valley Foods, in Abertillery, Blaenau Gwent, employed 250 staff.
-Administrators said 24 will be kept on to help with the closure.
+Administrators said 24 would be kept on to help with the closure.

 The company supplied goods to the healthcare, education and local authority sectors.